CharlotteCross1998/gay-tv-movie-recommendations/README.md

 # What is this?
 A static website designed to share my reviews on good gay movies/tv shows.
+# Can I see it?
+Yes: You can view it [here](https://charlottecross1998.github.io/gay-tv-movie-recommendations/).
 # FAQ
 Why is it in HTML/CSS only?
 Why no javascript/php/insert other language/library here: